West Texas Amputation Injury Lawyer

 Or call now

-Trauma care in West Texas is concentrated at facilities including Midland Memorial Hospital, Medical Center Hospital (Odessa), University Medical Center of El Paso (Level I Trauma Center).
-Common injuries treated at these centers include Loss of fingers, hands, or arms, Loss of toes, feet, or legs, Phantom limb pain and nerve sensitivity at the amputation site.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The West Texas medical network handling acute injuries from incidents like this one centers around Midland Memorial Hospital, Medical Center Hospital (Odessa), and University Medical Center of El Paso (Level I Trauma Center).
+Diagnoses we see again and again in these intake records include Loss of fingers, hands, or arms, Loss of toes, feet, or legs, and Phantom limb pain and nerve sensitivity at the amputation site.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.

 In West Texas, these cases frequently arise along I-20 and at high-risk locations such as I-20 between Midland and Odessa (one of the most dangerous stretches of highway in Texas due to oil field truck traffic).
 A recurring cause we see is Industrial machinery accidents involving unguarded equipment, which we investigate through police reports, eyewitness accounts, and available video footage.